 Toronto Commercial Lease Dispute Lawyer

-Our commercial lease dispute lawyers at Chand & Co. provides a diversity of experience to guide you through the process.
-We can review your lease to identify the applicable legal issue to help you develop a sound strategy to resolve your issue, which may include alternative dispute resolution.
+Our commercial lease dispute lawyers at Chand & Co. possess a diversity of experience to guide you through the process.
+We can review your lease to identify the applicable legal issue to help you develop a sound strategy to resolve it, which may include alternative dispute resolution.
 Remember, we are at your side, ready to litigate on your behalf.

 Toronto Condominium Litigation Lawyer

-At Chand & Co., we have gained insight from experience and we can cut through the complex issues, whether at the development phase or the ownership stage.
+At Chand & Co., we have gained insight from years of experience, and we can cut through the complex issues, whether at the development phase or the ownership stage.
 We will work tirelessly to find the most appropriate and cost-effective solution.

 Toronto Public & Administrative